Zeppe-Lin Codebook

 git push origin <new_branch>

-For example, if the last stable release is 0.9 (and 0.x is current stable branch for 0.9), create branch 1.x:
+For example, if the last stable release is 0.9 on branch 0.x, create branch 1.x like this:

 git checkout 0.x